willov/forking-workflow-exercise/README.md

-# Exercise to practice collaborative GitHub workflow
+# Exercise to practice collaborative forking workflow

 This is an exercises that we will run in groups and we number the groups 1, 2, ..., etc.